sderaps/DMM/README.md

 Faces are being periodically updated.
 You will be able to tell if the (.wfs) has been worked on by looking at the upload date.**

-## Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications
+## Wear OS 5+ Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications

 [DMM1_DexcomG7_Xdrip.wfs](https://github.com/sderaps/DMM/blob/a99a45b547c678e245dffda8d8a1cd8d0372e177/DMM1_DexcomG7_Xdrip.wfs)